Azure-Samples/openhack-production/api/README.md

 ![func start](docs/api_start.png)

 Alternatively, start a debuging session in `Visual Studio` or `Visual Studio Code`.

+### Run from Visual Studio
+From Visual studio choose the startup project as `LinkyLink`.
+Then from the debug start menu choose one of the following:

+#### IIS Express
+Will start the Rest API from an IIS Express instance on a random port.

+#### LinkLink
+Will start the Rest API from a console app on port `5000` similar to calling `dotnet run` from your favorite CLI.

 ### Try out the API with Postman